GitLeeRepo/GitInfo/GitCommandNotes.md

   dirname/
   ```

-* Note: If you notice a file or directory doesn't seeem to be ignore by a .gitignore entry, then remove it from the cache with:
+* Note: If you notice a file or directory doesn't seem to be ignore by a .gitignore entry, then remove it from the cache with:

   ```
   git rm --cached filename